northwood-labs/terraform-provider-corefunc/docs/data-sources/str_constant.md

 description: |-
   Converts a string to CONSTANT_CASE, removing any non-alphanumeric characters.
   Also known as SCREAMING_SNAKE_CASE.
-  Maps to the caps.ToScreamingSnake() https://pkg.go.dev/github.com/chanced/caps#ToScreamingSnake
-  Go method, which can be used in Terratest https://terratest.gruntwork.io.
+  Maps to the corefunc.StrConstant() https://pkg.go.dev/github.com/northwood-labs/terraform-provider-corefunc/corefunc#StrConstant Go method, which can be used in Terratest https://terratest.gruntwork.io.
 ---
 -->